nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 The application can also call :c:func:`nrf_cloud_pgps_preemptive_updates` to discard expired predictions and replace them with newer ones, prior to the expiration of the entire set of predictions.
 This can be useful for customer use cases where cloud connections are available infrequently.
-The :option:`CONFIG_NRF_CLOUD_PGPS_REPLACEMENT_THRESHOLD` sets the minimum number of valid predictions remaining before such an update occurs.
+The :kconfig:`CONFIG_NRF_CLOUD_PGPS_REPLACEMENT_THRESHOLD` sets the minimum number of valid predictions remaining before such an update occurs.

 For best performance, applications can call the P-GPS functions mentioned in this section from workqueue handlers rather than directly from various callback functions.